 I am reflecting here on the worst public embarrassment of my career.
 Recently I appeared live on television on ABC News Breakfast to provide commentary on North Korea’s rocket launch, a topic on which I have written and spoken about extensively.
-The interview was a disaster from the get-go as I melted down under the weight of anxiety.
+The interview was a disaster from the get-go as I melted down under the weight of my anxiety.
 The experience was mortifying, the feeling afterward devastating, and the humiliation very, very public.

 Reliving the interview in my mind continues to be excruciating.
 However, I am writing about it now in an effort to “own” the experience, to thank the people who offered me support in the hours following the interview, and to make a broader point about anxiety and mental health.